antonio12761/roxy-bar/docs/sse-system-analysis.md

 ## Current Implementation Overview

-The Bar Roxy SSE system provides real-time communication between server and clients using Server-Sent Events.
+The Siplit SSE system provides real-time communication between server and clients using Server-Sent Events.
 The system has been enhanced with reliability features, offline support, and granular updates.

 ## Strengths